Tax Planning Guide: 2026

 Entity Structure and Pre-Sale Restructuring

 How your business is structured at the time of a sale materially affects how Pennsylvania taxes the proceeds.
 A stock sale of an S-corporation, a partnership interest transfer, or an asset sale each carry different state tax implications.
 Transferring interests to irrevocable trusts, family limited partnerships, or other structures before a sale can reposition who recognizes the gain and in what form.
 These structures typically require 12 to 36 months of lead time to be properly implemented and respected by taxing authorities.
-For founders considering this approach, our team works through this as part of a comprehensive Pennsylvania business sale tax planning process.
+For founders considering this approach, our team works through this as part of a comprehensive Pennsylvania Business Sale Tax Planning process.

 4

-Installment Sale Structuring
+Asset Sale Structuring for Deferral

 5